 As the soil cools and the grubs mature, they start moving back down deeper into the soil for winter.
 They’ll stay there until the soil warms in the spring, at which time they burrow back up toward the surface where they’ll pupate and eventually emerge as adults.

 There’s a wide smorgasbord of plants for Japanese beetles to feast on, over 300 varieties of trees, shrubs and non-woody plants.
-Some of their favorites include roses, maples, elms, grapes and crab apples.
-However, they also feed on weeds like poison ivy and bracken.
+Some of their favorites include roses, maples, elms, grapes, and crab apples.
+They also feed on weeds like poison ivy and bracken.

 How to Control Adult Japanese Beetles